-- 1. Member States shall take the necessary measures to comply with this Directive by .... - 2.
+- 1. Member States shall take the necessary measures to comply with this Directive by ...\. - 2.
 When Member States adopt these measures, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
-The methods of making such reference shall be laid down by Member States. - 3.44 By ...^{}, Member States shall transmit to (...) the Commission the text of the provisions transposing into their national law the obligations imposed on them under this Directive.
+The methods of making such reference shall be laid down by Member States. - 3.
+By ...\\, Member States shall transmit to the General Secretariat of the Council and to the Commission the text of the provisions transposing into their national law the obligations imposed on them under this Directive.